elugens/hello-javascript/docs/additional-questions/network-requests/fetch-api.md

 ---

-### Could you please clarify the fetch 'mode' option?
+### Could you please clarify what the fetch 'mode' option does?

 <details>
   <summary><strong>View Answer:</strong></summary>